67 Autogiros & Gyroplanes

 (96 N/m

-), representing modern autogiro designs.
+), comparable to those of modern autogiro designs.
 The descent rate in autorotation also depends on rotor blade efficiency (low-drag airfoils and optimized solidity reduce the required descent rate.
 At sea level, this results in a vertical autorotational descent rate of approximately 39 ft/s (12 m/s) or 2,340 ft/min (713 m/min).
-While the rate of descent is too high to sustain to the ground, adding some forward speed will allow the pilot to flare the machine to a soft landing.
+While the rate of descent is too high to maintain a safe landing, adding forward speed will allow the pilot to flare the aircraft for a soft landing.

 Autorotation in Forward Flight

-The performance of the autogiro in forward flight can be approached using the same basic principles of analysis (momentum and blade element theories) applied to the helicopter rotor.
-Consider the autogiro in forward flight, as shown in the figure below.
+The performance of the autogiro in forward flight can be analyzed using the same basic principles (momentum and blade-element theories) as those applied to the helicopter rotor.
+Consider the autogiro in forward flight, as shown in Figure 14.
 Vertical force equilibrium gives

 (10)